rtCamp/wpveda-book/content/git/basic.md

 #### Option:

-* --rebase: its will run git rebase after git fetch instead of git commit.
+* **--rebase** : its will run git rebase after git fetch instead of git commit.

-* --no-commit: with this option, it's perform git merge without affect merge fail and autocommit.
+* **--no-commit** : with this option, it's perform git merge without affect merge fail and autocommit.

-* --force or -f : it will force to fetch changes from remote and merge it with current branch.
+* **--force or -f** : it will force to fetch changes from remote and merge it with current branch.

 Note: **--rebase** is more preferable to use with git pull, please refer given link for better idea  https://www.atlassian.com/git/tutorials/merging-vs-rebasing/